Rafting in Rishikesh

 Q: What is the minimum age for rafting in Rishikesh?

-Q: Can Senior Citizens do rafting in Rishikesh?
+Q: Can senior citizens do rafting in Rishikesh?

-A: For rafting, safety should be the prime concern than the pricing.
+For rafting, safety should be the prime concern than the pricing.
 Always choose authorized rafting operators who have licensed rafts.
 Authorized rafting operators have certified guides with international certificates for rafting, kayaking, swimming, and life-saving skills.
 The cost of rafting will be higher if you are going with them.
 However, you might also see some cheap and low-cost budget rafting operators as well, offering rafting in Rishikesh on discounted rates.
 They compromise on the experience of guides, quality of rafts/paddles and life-saving equipment, doing multiple trips in a day, does not have certified guides (who charge more than the normal) and some even have minors as rafting guides.
 Choose your rafting guide in Rishikesh wisely and do not risk your life for a few bucks.

 Help us to Improve this Rafting in Rishikesh Guide!

-If you own/manage or know any other Rafting in Rishikesh 2024, which is not listed above then, Kindly share the details at helpdesk@eutn.in
+If you own/manage or know any other Rafting in Rishikesh 2026, which is not listed above then, Kindly share the details at helpdesk@eutn.in

 If you find any inappropriate or incorrect Rishikesh Rafting information then do mail us in the same email id, so that we can update/remove it to provide the best information to our visitors.
 Thank You!